-The noise about innovation is mostly focussed on “new and different”, but what about those that do “familiar but better” - i.e. take an existing idea and deliver it in a way that means many more people will be enticed to buy it?
+The noise about innovation is mostly focussed on “new and different”, but what about those companies that do “familiar but better” - i.e. take an existing idea and deliver it in a way that means many more people will be enticed to buy it?

-All of them now spend millions of dollars each year on R&D, but that’s not necessarily what got them there.
+Now they all spend millions of dollars each year on R&D, but that’s not necessarily what got them there.

-But the invention isn’t the multiplier in that equation, it’s the ticket to the game.
-It’s a sometimes ingredient, not a leading indicator or pre-requisite.
-To quote Reid Hoffman: “A great product is important, but great product distribution is more important”.
+But the invention isn’t the multiplier in that equation, it’s table stakes.
+It’s a sometimes ingredient, not a leading indicator or prerequisite.
+A great product is important, but great product distribution is much more important.

-So, we need to decide: what are we optimising for?
+We need to decide: what are we optimising for?
 Do we want one of the inputs (the people who do research), or all of the output (the teams that turn research into businesses)?

 It’s a familiar question once again:

 Next, let’s lift up a level from thinking about individual companies to focus on the “ecosystem” of companies…

 An ecosystem in the natural world is the combination of living things (the biotic) and the environment they live in (the abiotic).
 It’s constantly changing in response to external and internal forces - things outside the ecosystem that cause the environment to shift, or natural lifecycles that occur within the ecosystem.
 Diversity within the ecosystem determines how healthy it is, how well it can cope with external shocks and whether it lasts to span multiple generations.

-So, is it weird to talk about an ecosystem of startups?
+Is it weird to talk about an ecosystem of startups?

 Maybe not.
 Many of these concepts do translate.

 This startup ecosystem is also constantly changing in response to external and internal forces - new ventures are started and funded (through investment or grants or both), some quickly die, some grow large, some are acquired which creates a feedback loop, releasing capital and people with relevant experience back into the system to the benefit of the companies that follow them.
 Every new beginning comes from some other beginning’s end.16

 We don’t, obviously!
 We grow one.
 We are growing one!